Mehmed Paša Sokolović Fountain: Later history

 The only western source that mentions this fountain is Gerhard Cornelius Van Den Driesch who visited Belgrade in 1719.
 He mentions a drinking fountain in the Upper Town being supplied by water from an hour's walk away.
 This spring, known as the Colorful Spring, was at the time located in the Mali Mokri Lug village area, and today in the Zeleno Brdo neighborhood of Zvezdara.
 It was one of the three surviving Roman aqueducts which conducted water into the fortress.
 The Ottomans in time roofed the aqueduct, and it was used as a tunnel by the Dahije to infiltrate the fortress in 1801, and overthrow and kill Belgrade's vizier Hadji Mustafa Pasha.
 The Dahije then demolished the aqueduct, in fear that someone might use it against them, the way they did, thus cutting the water supply to the fountain for the next 200 years.

 Next to the fountain there was a Suleiman the Magnificent's Mosque, dedicated to the Ottoman sultan.
 Its exact location is unknown today, and it is not known if they were specifically searched for during the various archaeological surveys in the fortress.
-One of the reasons is funding, as Marko Popović, head of the Archaeological Institute and a longtime surveyor of the fortress said, archaeology is a science which is a privilege of the rich natons.
+One of the reasons is funding, as Marko Popović, head of the Archaeological Institute and a longtime surveyor of the fortress said, archaeology is a science which is a privilege of the rich nations.

 The fountain was buried until 1938 when the first conservation work was done on the object.
 Additional works were done in 1960.
 During the archaeological excavations in 1979 the façade with the completely preserved decorative stone slabs was discovered, so as the stone trough.
 Third side was reburied until the fountain was thoroughly examined in October 2015.
 The fountain was reconnected to the Belgrade's waterworks system in 2006.